MrHakimov/haskell-learning/README.md

 Link to the online-book: http://learnyouahaskell.com/chapters

+Link to the online-book: http://learnyouahaskell.com/chapters

 ### GHCI
 `:l fileName (without .hs)` - to start working with specified file

 `:r` - compile?

 `:q` - leave GHCI

+`:set +s` - to track space and time used

 `ghc --make fileName` - compiles the program